First step, understanding systemic conflict

 Some families may have all the ingredients that underlie conflict but seek to avoid it at all costs.
 They remain stuck and unable to make timely decisions, potentially bringing about devastating effects on the business, the estate plan and the family.
 Active conflict, however, requires a trigger.
 For example, when a stake-holder exerts power in a manner perceived by others as arbitrary, without moral or legitimate authority, lacking factual basis or with malicious intent, active conflict is triggered.

-Next month, part 2 of this 2-part series will cover:
+Part 2 of this 2-part series covers:

 Managing systemic conflict